rubinj30/custom-auth/README.md

-# Simple Accounts Project
+# Sample Accounts Project
-The app has custom authentication and allows for creating, editing, and deleting of user accounts
+The sample app was practice to understand basic authentication.
+It has custom authentication and allows for creating, editing, and deleting of user accounts.

 ## Heroku Link
 https://supply-accounts.herokuapp.com/